 Private and Luxury Treatment

 One of the world's highest treatment center recovery success rates is an executive one.
 This does not mean that mixing with the rich and famous is going to spark a brighter recovery, but for those in high powered careers, this form of treatment takes care of the crucial sociological aspects that underpin a successful rehabilitation during the first six months of recovery.
-You will be able to comfortably perform your work duties, enjoy group therapy with peers and often receive therapy from executive alcoholics who relate to your career challenges.
+You will be able to comfortably perform your work duties and enjoy group therapy with peers.

-It is increasingly common for alcoholics to choose intensive outpatient care with long term support over short term inpatient care.
-Long term relapse prevention is a critical factor in a solid recovery but this doesn't always mean a nine month inpatient program is indicated for all patients.
-Kaiser Permanente generally supports and covers intensive outpatient programs, but treatment lengths may be assessed according to the Obsessive Compulsive Drinking Scale and the co-existence of psychiatric diagnoses such as bipolar disorder.
+It is increasingly common for alcoholics to choose intensive outpatient care with long-term support over short-term inpatient care.
+Long-term relapse prevention is a critical factor in a solid recovery but this doesn't always mean a 9-month inpatient program is indicated for all patients.
+Kaiser Permanente generally supports and covers intensive outpatient programs, but treatment lengths may be assessed according to the Obsessive Compulsive Drinking Scale and the co-existence of psychiatric diagnoses, such as bipolar disorder.
 This may extend care and coverage based on medical necessity.

 What If I Have No Insurance?

-It's always possible to scramble together a treatment plan, whether you prefer a payment plan or free care in a non-profit facility.
+There's nothing more important than your health and happiness, which is why there are ways to access treatment even without insurance.
 For alcoholics, asking for help isn't always a learned skill, but at the cusp of a real chance at a healthy life, it may be worthwhile to take that risk now.
-If you're ready to jumpstart your new career in sober living, call us at 1-888-341-7785 for help working through your plan's particulars.

 Questions and Answers